Haya Harareet: Career

-Personal life and death
+Personal life

 Harareet's first husband was Nachman Zerwanitzer, an Israeli irrigation engineer.
 They lived in an apartment in Tel Aviv and were divorced sometime before 1961.

 Harareet's second husband was British film director Jack Clayton.
+They met at the 1960 Academy Awards, marking the beginning of their 35-year relationship.
 They were married in High Wycombe, Buckinghamshire, England, in 1984.
+Clayton died in 1995.

+In the early 1970s, Harareet graduated with a degree in political science from the London School of Economics.

+Death

 On 3 February 2021, Harareet died at her home in Marlow, Buckinghamshire, England, at age 89 from natural causes.
 At the time of her death, she was the last surviving credited cast member of Ben Hur.